 RELATED: Northlandz Model Railroad Museum Is a Handmade Wonder

-The Garden State Model Railway Club's 60th Annual Model Railroad Show –North Haledon
+The Garden State Model Railway Club's 61st Annual Model Railroad Show – North Haledon

-A1,200-square foot layout features steam and diesel locomotives, a slew of trains (including Thomas, of course), and working signals.
-On view through January 7.
+A 1,200-square foot layout features steam and diesel locomotives, a slew of trains (including Thomas, of course), and working signals.
+On view select weekends through January 6.

 The Model Railroad Club – Union

-Open to the public every Saturday from 1–4pm, the club features HO scale and N scale layouts, as well as other model railroad and industrial exhibits.
+Open to the public every Saturday from 1–4 pm, the club features HO scale and N scale layouts, as well as other model railroad and industrial exhibits.
 Every December, the club transforms its HO scale model layout into a theater and choreographs its trains to a professionally narrated script.
-(The 2017 event has already passed, but stay tuned for 2018!)

 Northlandz – Flemington

 Northlandz is home to the world’s largest model railroad—up to 100 trains at a time travel more than eight miles of tracks.
 Your enthusiast can watch the trains circle through cities and villages and cross foot bridges here year-round.
 In addition, visitors can ride on a replica steam train and stroll through a doll collection and an art museum.

 Patcong Valley Model Railroad Club Holiday Open House – Richland

 The club is showing off its ever-evolving HO scale model layout through Sunday, January 20.

 The National Collectors Club is hosting a special Christmas edition of its semi-annual exhibition on Sunday, December 23 at The Wayne PAL Hall.
 There's no shortage of running trains, plus antique models on display.